General Motors: Founding and consolidation

+Growth and acquisitions

 In 1926, the company introduced the Pontiac brand and established the General Motors Group Insurance Program to provide life insurance to its employees.
-The following year, after the success of the 1927 model of the Cadillac Lasalle designed by Harley Earl, Sloan created the "Art and Color Section" of GM and named Earl as its first director.
+The following year, after the success of the 1927 model of the Cadillac LaSalle designed by Harley Earl, Sloan created the "Art and Color Section" of GM and named Earl as its first director.
 Earl was the first design executive to be appointed to leadership at a major American corporation.
 Earl created a system of automobile design that is still practiced today.
-At the age of 24, Bill Mitchell was recruited by Harley Earl to the design team at GM, and he was later appointed as Chief Designer of Cadillac.
+At the age of 24, Bill Mitchell was recruited by Earl to the design team at GM, and he was later appointed as Chief Designer of Cadillac.
 After Earl retired in December 1958, Mitchell took over automotive design for GM.
+Also in 1926 the company acquired Fisher Body, its supplier of automobile bodies.

 GM acquired Allison Engine Company and began developing a 1,000 horsepower liquid-cooled aircraft engine in 1929.
 The same year, GM acquired 80% of Opel, which at that time had a 37.5% market share in Europe, for $26 million.
 It acquired the remaining 20% in 1931.

 In the late-1920s, Charles Kettering embarked on a program to develop a lightweight two-stroke diesel engine for possible usage in automobiles.
-Soon after, GM acquired Electro-Motive Company and the Winton Engine Co., and in 1941, it expanded EMC's realm to locomotive engine manufacturing.
+Soon after, GM acquired self-propelled railcar manufacturer Electro-Motive Company and the Winton Engine Co., and in 1941, it expanded EMC's realm to locomotive engine manufacturing and created the Electro-Motive Division (EMD).

-In 1932, GM acquired Packard Electric (not the Packard car company, which merged with Studebaker years later).
+In 1932, GM acquired Packard Electric (not to be confused with the Packard car company, which merged with Studebaker years later).
 The following year, GM acquired a controlling interest in North American Aviation and merged it with the General Aviation Manufacturing Corporation.

 The GM labor force participated in the formation of the United Auto Workers labor union in 1935, and in 1936 the UAW organized the Flint Sit-Down Strike, which initially idled two key plants in Flint, Michigan, and later spread to 6 other plants including those in Janesville, Wisconsin and Fort Wayne, Indiana.
 In Flint, police attempted to enter the plant to arrest strikers, leading to violence; in other cities, the plants were shuttered peacefully.
 The strike was resolved on February 11, 1937, when GM recognized the UAW as the exclusive bargaining representative for its workers and gave workers a 5% raise and permission to speak in the lunchroom.